nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The Consumer system:

-- SHALL have previously [resolved the organisation's FHIR Base URL](integration_spine_directory_services.html) using an ODS Code, ODS Site Code or other organisational business identifier.
+- SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
 - SHALL request a maximum date range covering a two week period.

 {% include tip.html content="Multiple separate API calls can be made if a larger date range is required however consideration should be given to the load this placed on the Provider system." %}